pravega/pravega/documentation/src/docs/segment-containers.md

 This document describes the high level design of how we are managing the lifecyle of **Segment Containers** in a Pravega Cluster.

 ## Segment Containers
-In this document we refer to a segment container as container.
-The total number of containers is fixed for a given deployment.
-Each container can be owned by only one Pravega host and all containers in the cluster should be running at any given point in time.
+In this document we refer to a Segment Container as Container.
+The total number of Containers is fixed for a given deployment.
+Each Container can be owned by only one Pravega host and all Containers in the cluster should be running at any given point in time.

 ## Pravega Host
-A Pravega host is an instance of a Pravega service which owns and executes a set of containers.
+A Pravega host is an instance of a Pravega service which owns and executes a set of Containers.

 # Detecting Active Pravega Hosts
 Every Pravega host on startup will register itself with Zookeeper using ephemeral nodes.
 The ephemeral nodes are present in Zookeeper as long as Zookeeper receives appropriate signals from the Pravega host.
 These ephemeral nodes are used to detect the active Pravega hosts in the cluster.